Zilliqa/scilla/README.md

 variable `SCILLA_STDLIB_PATH`.
 This must be an absolute path (or a list of `;` separated paths.

+#### Type-checking a standalone closed expression:

+From the project root, execute
+./bin/type-checker -libdir src/stdlib/ tests/typecheck/good/addr.scilla

+Instead of `addr.scilla`, other files in `tests/typecheck` may be tried.

+Gas anlaysis may be used on standalone closed expressions as:

+./bin/type-checker -gua -libdir src/stdlib/ tests/gas_use_analysis/expr/list_append.scilla

 #### Type-checking a contract

 From the project root, execute